 We have a list of farmers markets that regularly take place around the country.
 Read More...

 A guide with information to assist growers, producers and other food entrepreneurs who wish to sell through Farmers’ Markets, Farm Shops and Box Schemes in Ireland.
 Download Now...

 The Code of Good Practice for Farmers’ Markets was launched in June 2009; There are currently 36 markets in Ireland which successfully meet the criteria for the code.These markets have been announced by the Department of Agriculture, Fisheries & Food following four waves of assessment from 2009 to 2011.
-All of these markets are identified by this symbol on the farmers' market listing.

 Participation in the code is voluntary and is denoted by a certificate and a banner, which markets must display if their application is successful.
 Further information on the Code of Good Practice and the application form can be downloaded below.